 Applicant has "deep and longstanding relationships and loyalties in the U.S." He has strong family connections to the United States.
-Applicant, his children, his parents, his sibling, and his half-siblings are citizens and residents of the United States.
-His spouse is a U.S. permanent resident, and she intends to renounce her South Korean citizen as soon as she becomes a U.S. citizen.
-He was educated in the United States, has lived in the United States his whole life, except for Army deployments and about two years when he served in South Korea as a U.S. Government contractor.
-Applicant has never been a South Korean citizen.
+Applicant, his spouse, his children, his parents, and his siblings are citizens and residents of the United States.
+He and his spouse were educated in the United States, and he has lived in the United States since 1977.
+His spouse has lived in the United States since the age of 11.
+Applicant has never visited South Korea.

-Applicant's relationship with the United States must be weighed against the potential conflict of interest created by relationships with family living in South Korea.
-There is no evidence that terrorists, criminals, the South Korean Government, or those conducting espionage have approached or threatened Applicant or his family in South Korea for classified or sensitive information.
+Applicant's relationship with the United States must be weighed against the potential conflict of interest created by his spouse's meetings as part of a group with employees at the South Korean Consulate.
+There is no evidence that terrorists, criminals, the South Korean Government, or those conducting espionage have approached or threatened Applicant or his spouse for classified or sensitive information.
 While the Government does not have any burden to prove the presence of such evidence, if such record evidence was present, Applicant would have a heavy evidentiary burden to overcome to mitigate foreign influence security concerns.
 It is important to be mindful of the United States' very positive relationship with South Korea, South Korea's human rights violations, and most of all the 67-year history of close military and diplomatic connections between South Korea and the United States.

-In sum, the primary security concern is Applicant and his spouse's relationships with her family, who are residents and citizens of South Korea.
-Those family members living in South Korea are readily available for coercion; however, there is no evidence that the South Korean Government or industrial entities have engaged in coercion of South Korea-United States dual citizens to obtain sensitive or classified U.S. information.
-Applicant has "deep and longstanding relationships and loyalties in the U.S.," which clearly outweigh his connections to South Korea, that he "can be expected to resolve any conflict of interest in favor of the U.S. interest."
-He was educated in the United States, has lived in the United States for most of his life, his children, parents, and sibling are U.S. citizens.
-He served in the U.S. Army for 13 years, including in Afghanistan.
+In sum, the primary security concern is Applicant's spouse's contacts with employees at the South Korean Consulate.
+Employees of an embassy could be a conduit for foreign intelligence services seeking classified or sensitive information.
+However, there is no evidence that the South Korean Government or industrial entities have engaged in coercion of former South Korean citizens to obtain sensitive or classified U.S. information.
+Applicant has "deep and longstanding relationships and loyalties in the U.S.," which clearly outweigh his spouse's connections to South Korea, that he "can be expected to resolve any conflict of interest in favor of the U.S. interest."
+He was educated in the United States, has lived in the United States for most of his life, his children, parents, and siblings are U.S. citizens.
+He served in the U.S. Air Force for eight years.
 Foreign influence concerns are fully mitigated under AG ¶ 8(b).
 Even if foreign influence concerns were not mitigated under Guideline B, they would be mitigated under the whole-person concept, infra.